antonycourtney/tad/README.md

 To perform this step, run:

-    $ yarn run electron-rebuild
+    $ npm run electron-rebuild

 This will take considerable time (around 70 seconds on my Late 2013 MacBook Pro).

-**Note**:  Every time a new dependency is added to the application (using `yarn add`), it is necessary to redo this step.
+**Note**:  Every time a new dependency is added to the application (using `npm install --save`), it is necessary to redo this step.
-It's also necessary to run `yarn install` explicitly first.
-So the sequence after adding a dependency is:

-    $ yarn install
-    $ yarn run electron-rebuild

 ## Run Tad

 Finally, to start the application, run:

-    $ yarn start csv/bart-comp-all.csv
+    $ npm start csv/bart-comp-all.csv

 This should start the application and open a window displaying the contents of the specified CSV file.

-Use the `--` form to pass additional dashed arguments to the application (instead of yarn / npm).
+Use the `--` form to pass additional dashed arguments to the application (instead of npm).
 For example:

-    $ yarn start -- --show-queries csv/bart-comp-all.csv
+    $ npm start -- --show-queries csv/bart-comp-all.csv

 if you want to see the generated SQL queries.